odisfm/clyph-x-actions/looper/README.md

 # looper

-Exposes actions for the Looper device that were added to the Live API in version 12.0.5.
+Device action that exposes functions for the Looper device that were added to the Live API in version 12.0.5.

 Syntax is `USER_DEV LPR <specific function>`